 It’s quite a powerful card, and it does require the horse-power for it.
 This beast uses two 8-pin connectors, so make sure you have a decent power supply.
 The only thing I don’t like about this is the fact that no vendors make aftermarket Titan RTX GPUs.
 This means you are stuck with Nvidia’s fan design and gold shroud.
 It does look good, however.

 Let’s talk specs.
 The Titan has 4608 Cuda Cores, 576 Tensor Cores, a 1770MHz Boost Clock, and 24GB of GDDR6 memory.
 The VRAM is the most important aspect here, 24GB is plenty for processing high-resolution videos.
 It plows through rendering with ease.
-For gaming, it might not be that much better than the 2080Ti, but it does show its muscle in professional workflows.
+For gaming, it might not be that much better than the RTX 2080 Ti, but it does show its muscle in professional workflows.
 All in all, it is the best overall graphics card for video editing.

 We’re already switching things up a bit here.
 While some graphics cards on this list will give you more performance than the 1660 Super, there is a strong reason it’s high up on this list.
 That’s because a lot of people most likely won’t need more raw performance for video editing, and the 1660 Super can even handle 4K video editing.

 Nvidia’s 1660 lineup has been incredibly popular among many PC enthusiasts.
 When it comes to price/performance they are exceptional in both gaming and productivity.
-You could get more performance out of the 1660Ti, but than we’re creeping close to the RTX 2060‘s price point.
+You could get more performance out of the 1660Ti, but then we’re creeping close to the RTX 2060‘s price point.
 The 1660 Super actually uses the same TU116 processor as the 1660Ti, but the memory is a tad bit slower.

 Almost none of that matters when it comes to video editing.
 Unless you are dealing with a lot of motion graphics, closed captions, and ProRes 4K footage, you’ll never run into any hiccups with this GPU.
 It can handle even RAW 4K footage, without slowing down all too much.
 If you have a blazing fast SSD, all the better.